 Welcome, Family!

-Welcome, you have made it to this page because you have officially booked your session.
+Welcome, you have made it to this page because you have officially booked your family session.
 This is a small guide to help prepare you and your family for your upcoming session.
 You’re booked now what?
-I am over joyed for this adventure of capturing you and your loved ones.
-My goal is to prepare you as much as possible to ensure our session goes as smooth as possible.
-If you have any questions, shoot an email and I’ll reply as soon as possible!
+My goal is to prepare you as much as possible to ensure our session goes as smoothly as possible.
+If you have any questions, shoot an email, and I’ll reply as soon as possible!
 I can’t wait to meet and capture your family.
 Please scroll and read all the information.

 If we haven't already gone over your session day and time, we'll discuss the location and time via email shortly.